c0hen/c0hen/python-venv.md

 This is useful for creating Requirements Files that can re-create the exact versions of all packages installed in an environment.

-### Filesystem - use glod to delete backups without regex
+### Filesystem - use glob to delete backups without regex

 ```python
 #!/usr/bin/env python3